tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/image.html.markdown

 The following arguments are supported:

 * `image_name` - (Required) Image name.
-* `data_disk_ids` - (Optional, ForceNew) Cloud disk id list, When creating a whole machine image based on an instance, specify the data disk Id contained in the image.
+* `data_disk_ids` - (Optional, ForceNew) Cloud disk ID list, When creating a whole machine image based on an instance, specify the data disk ID contained in the image.
 * `force_poweroff` - (Optional) Set whether to force shutdown during mirroring.
-The default value is false, when set to true, it means that the mirror will be made after shutdown.
+The default value is `false`, when set to true, it means that the mirror will be made after shutdown.
 * `image_description` - (Optional) Image Description.
 * `instance_id` - (Optional, ForceNew) Cloud server instance ID.
 * `snapshot_ids` - (Optional, ForceNew) Cloud disk snapshot ID list; creating a mirror based on a snapshot must include a system disk snapshot.
 It cannot be passed in simultaneously with InstanceId.